kashahmed04/project-1/README.md

 - COLORS array - Controls the color palette of the tiles.
 - Stroke scaling percentages - Adjust line thickness relative to tile size.

+## Reflection
+Working on this project helped me understand how tiling can be used to create art in a structured way.
+One of the harder parts was making sure the contents of the tiles were still clearly visible when I changed the grid density, because I didn’t want the pattern to look weird or break visually.
+Using SVG templates and scaling the strokes relative to tile size helped keep everything balanced.
+Another hard part was actually deciding what I wanted to make because as I was doing research everything just looked boring and it was the same thing over and over again.
+Eventually, I did find a vibe that I liked which inspired this piece.
+I wanted to go for an electronic board type thing you would see in puzzles within games.
+Other than that, I liked seeing how small rules like rotation and color selection could still create something interesting without making the design feel random or messy.
+Overall, this project showed me how SVG art can be both technical and creative.